Content Warning:

 “Where’s Mel?”
 Todd asked.

-Chuck hung motionless as a stuffed animal.
+I turned, head down, and pointed to the bush up the short incline.
+I didn’t have time to say anything before he left.
+A sudden heat filled my face and mind as I stomped, winced, then limped over to Chuck, still hanging upside down in his seatbelt.
+If Chuck hadn’t come, we wouldn’t have had the side-by-side.
 There’s one way to wake him up that might be better than whispering into his ear.
 I hooked the seatbelt cutter under Chuck’s restraint and tugged.
-He crashed to the ground headfirst and limp as a sock monkey.
-I bit my bottom lip.
+He crashed to the ground headfirst like a limp sock monkey.
+I slipped the seatbelt cutter back in my pocket, trying not to look at Chuck.
 I might have been able to handle that better.
 Though all regrets disappeared as Chuck swore and rolled out of the side-by-side.

 “What the hell happened?”
 Chuck asked.